 How can you work out together before thoroughly discussing your goals and plan of action?
 It’s important to communicate what you want out of your fitness routine and what your expectations are.

 Therefore, both people need to be open to new workouts that benefit both without pushing one person over the edge.
 You never know what transformations you’ll see when you try something new!
-You also need to communicate about when will be the best time for you to workout as a couple.

 To progress, every couple should be tracking their annual goals and daily habits, an activity that provides the awareness needed to make progress.